+9779767998270 Spring 2026 Trek Offer – Up to 20% Off info@nepaloutdoorexpeditions.com

 As you climb Everest, you will find that the mountain is good at supporting various animals according to the altitude.

-The forest valley is full of wild-life.
+The forest valley is full of wildlife.

 The knowledge of these zones makes us realize how strong nature can be, even in the most severe conditions of the world.